 Areas of open water are important habitats for several species of bird, dragonfly and damselfly species.
 They are also vital for bat species such as Daubenton's which forage on these areas.
 Alderney has a distinct lack of open water and maintaining these habitats is an important conservation objective.
-The action to repair the dam in late summer was not completed in 2021.
+The action to repair the dam has been deemed as unnecessary.

-- Establish whether it will be necessary to fix the Mannez dam in collaboration with the Ecologist.
-Depending on the outcome of these discussions, potentially source funding for this project. - Control the spread of yellow-flag iris if deemed necessary. - Control the spread of New Zealand Pigmyweed (Crassula helmsii) and Parrot's-feather (Myriophyllum aquaticum) see action 2.4.5.
+- Control the spread of yellow-flag iris if deemed necessary. - Control the spread of New Zealand Pigmyweed (Crassula helmsii) and Parrot's-feather (Myriophyllum aquaticum) see action 2.4.5